thingplus/thingplus.github.io/posts/en/posts/user-guide/050_help_management.md

 <div id='id-service-management'></div>

 ### Service Management
-**Function for Service manager.**
+**Functions for managing an entire service.**

-#### Display informaton
+#### Overview
-Can set service management.
+You can set up service management related settings here.

-#### Normal Setting
+#### General Settings
-Can set normal setting.

-* `Name`: Display name of service.
-Service name will be displayed on right upper side of portal.
+* `Name`: Display name of the service.
+Service name will be displayed on right upper side of the portal.
-* `Contact`: mail for web push alarm and related information.
-Contact will be displayed as a link of contact on below side of portal.
+* `Contact`: mail for web push alarms and related information.
+Contact information will be displayed as a contact link at the bottom of the portal page.
-* `Detail Explanation`: Detail explanation of service.
-Will be displayed at Log-in screen and Sign up screen.
+* `Detailed Explanation`: Detailed explanation of the service.
+Will be displayed at the Log-in screen and Sign up screen.
-* `Service logo`: Put url of your own logo which will be displayed at Log-in screen and Sign up screen, if you have.
-If not, service name will be dispalyed.
+* `Service logo`: Put the url of your own logo which will be displayed at both the Log-in screen and Sign up screen, if they exist.
+If not, service name will be displayed.
-* `Service Hompage`: Put url of your own homepage or help page which will be displayed at Log-in screen and Sign up screen.
+* `Service Hompage`: Include the url of your own homepage or help page which will be displayed at both the Log-in screen and Sign up screen.

-#### Dashboard setting
+#### Dashboard Settings
-* Add/change `widget list` on dash board.
+* From here, you can Add/change the list of widgets that will be displayed on your dashboard
-* Selected widget list will be diplayed on bottom of dashboard page.
+* This widget list will also be displayed at the bottom of your dashboard page

-#### Rule setting
+#### Rule Settings
-* Add/change `trigger and action list` of rule command.
+* Add/change the `trigger and action list` for site-wide rules
-* Rule creation page will display selected trigger and action.
+* Via the rule creation page, you can display selected actions and triggers

 ---
 <div id='id-site-management'></div>

 ### Site Mangement
-**Function for site manager.**
+**Management options for site managers.**

-#### Display information
+#### Overview
-Create and change the site.

-* Display the list of sites.
+* Here, you can display a full list of sites
-* Check name and code of each site by click.
+* Via clicking on an item, you can display the site's name and code

-#### Select site
-* Select site by click site name.
-Only selected site will be dispalyed.
+#### Selecting a Site
+* By selecting a specific site, you can drill down to a more detailed view

-#### Regisiter site
+#### Regisiter a Site
-* Move site registration page by click <i class="fa fa-plus-circle"></i> button on right upper side of page.
+* You can move directly to the site registration page by clicking the <i class="fa fa-plus-circle"></i> button on the right upper side of page
-* Can registor site by plug in site name and code.
+* Can register a site by entering a unique site name and code pair
-* Select service options by registering site.
+* Select your desired service options
-* Service option will be saved.

 <br>

 ---
 <div id='id-user-management'></div>

-### User management
+### User Management
-**Function for service ans site manager.**
+**Functions created to support the management of end users.**
 ![](/assets/en_5_m_user0.png)

-#### Display information
+#### Overview
 ![](/assets/en_5_user_m.png)

-* Check list of users on sites of service.
+* You can drill down to a list of users on a per-site basis

-#### Select Site
+#### Selecting a Site
-* Select site on top  of ①site name.
-Click site and user list on selected site.
+* Select a via it's ① site name

 #### User List
-* Can find user list on ②each site.
-* Edit ④User ID, ⑤e-mail, ⑥Authorization on ③User list.
-(If Authorized)
+* ② each site contains it's own user list, which can be accessed here
+* You can directly edit or view ④ User IDs, ⑤ E-mail, ⑥ Authorizations via the ③User list.
+(If authorized to do so)

-#### User Management
+#### Editing Users
-* Manager edit authorization for user's limited access.
+* Managers can edit authorization to limit the access of each user
   -  EX.
-Display gateway, Authorization of gateway setting
+You want to allow user(s) to view a gateway... in this case you would need to enable authorization for gateway viewing
-* Reset password
+* Reset user passwords
-* User authoriziation/unathorization
+* User authoriziation/de-athorization
-* Remove user
+* Removing users

 <br>